What Does Non-Ionizing Mean in Terahertz Devices?

 1. What frequency or emission category does the device use?

-5. How close should it be to the skin?
+6. How close should it be to the body?

-If a product only says “non-ionizing” and then runs away from every other safety question, that is not enough.
+If a product only says “non-ionizing” and then runs away from every other safety and specification question, the explanation is unfinished.

 Product Context